maykinmedia/objects-api/README.rst

 Introduction
 ============

-Open Objecten aims to standardize various types of objects in an accessible way and without the need to create a whole new API for each (simple) object.
+Open Object aims to standardize various types of objects in an accessible way and without the need to create a whole new API for each (simple) object.
 Instances of these object types can be made available in a standardized format.
 It can be used by any organization to manage relevant objects.
 An organization can also choose to use it to expose objects to the public as *Open Data*.